 By , RAHIM FAIEZ

-Taliban spokesman Zabihullah Mujahid claimed responsibility for the shooting in a statement sent to the media Tuesday.
+Taliban spokesman Zabihullah Mujahid claimed responsibility for the attack in a statement sent to media.

 One of the explosions was so strong it shattered windows up to 2 kilometers (1.2 miles) from the attack site, said Abdullah Hsrat, spokesman for the provincial governor.

 Meanwhile, in neighboring Logar province, gunmen shot and killed the head of the police's criminal investigation department, said Salim Saleh, spokesman for provincial governor.
 He said a bodyguard was wounded in the attack late Saturday in Puli Alim, the provincial capital.
 An investigation is underway.